Demystify This!

 Most of us don’t remember the first time we heard our first swear word, but we remember hearing them at their best … at the movies.
 The scripts that called for the actors to say something awful to punctuate their acts of violence were so cool.
 We can try to diminish their effect, as we age, and we can say, “That seems so 6th grade now,” but we cannot deny how cool it was when we were in 6th grade.
 “That swear word punctuated that scene so well, and they were so pitch-perfect that I gotta get that in my next situation.”

 Do you remember that first time you told that perfect joke that involved the perfect swear word?
-I tried it before, and no one laughed.
+I tried it early on, and no one laughed.
 Why?
 I don’t know, but I think it had something to do with the idea that I sounded like a little kid trying to use swear words for the first time.
 I learned, through trial and error, how to perfect my tones and stresses, until I eventually learned how to upgrade a relatively adequate joke into the perfect joke.
 I did it in front of my uncle Jim and his friend, and their laughter made me feel like I finally arrived.
 I’ll never forget that feeling.

 The Dysphemism Treadmill

-Someone far smarter than us developed a term for this cyclical experience that he called the dysphemism treadmill.
+Someone far smarter than the author of Rilaly.com developed a term for this cyclical experience that he called the dysphemism treadmill.
 The dysphemism treadmill, as opposed to Steven Pinker’s euphemism treadmill, suggests that what we consider profane in one frame eventually becomes commonplace.
 A euphemism is an innocuous word used to replace a derogatory term, a dysphemism, by contrast, is a derogatory expression.
 The use of the treadmill suggests that a profane word has a life cycle for each party involved.
 They/we regard it as an offensive taboo in the beginning, with a here, there be dragons designation, until it becomes so commonplace among our peers, and in the culture, that we begin to use it.
 At some point further down the road, it becomes so commonplace that extensive use drains it of any power it once wielded.
 Then, I add, when our kids use these terms, and use them against us, they start the cycle all over again.
 It’s the dysphemism treadmill.
 Prior generations started this cycle, we joined it, and the next one will too.

 We probably didn’t know someone developed a term for it, but we know it when we see it.
 We hear it too, until we don’t hear it.
 When we’re younger, and we hear people swear in movies or TV, it’s exciting, fun, and funny.
-“He just said what?” we say, “Yay!”
-Some of us love it so much that we begin to count them, “That movie had seven swears, two ‘F’ bombs, an MF, and four ‘S’ words!”
-They lose their luster over the years, of course, until not only are they so commonplace, we don’t even hear them anymore.
-The latter becomes apparent when our child, supposedly sleeping in the back bedroom, tells us everything he heard on the television show we were watching.
+“He just said, what?”
+LAUGHTER “Yay!”
+“That movie had seven swears, two ‘F’ bombs, an MF, and four ‘S’ words!”
+The older we get, the older they get, until they go from an acceptable form of communication to commonplace, to a final stage where we don’t even hear them anymore.
+The kid was in bed but obviously not asleep in the back bedroom.
+The next day, he reported that he heard “everything they said” on the TV show we were watching.
+What did everything mean?
+“They said some awful awful things.”
 It shocked us, because we didn’t hear it, because we don’t hear it anymore.
 It goes in one ear and out the other.
 It’s such an accepted form of communication for us now that we don’t know if we still consider using offensive language a question of morality anymore, but we do not want our children hearing such language from us.

 “Well, he’s gonna hear it somewhere,” people reflexively say whenever they accidentally swear in front of our kids.